Underwater searches: Search sensors

 Sound penetrates well through water compared to light and most other electromagnetic radiations, so sensors using active sound signals have relatively good range, but as the resolution depends on frequency, sonar has limited resolution for longer range work.
 Passive sound detection has a much longer range, but at best can determine approximate direction of the source.
-Light penetration is far less than sound, and is limited by turbidity and absorption, with blue-green frequencies being least affected by absortpion in clean water, and giving high resolution but very limited range.
+Light penetration is far less than sound, and is limited by turbidity and absorption, with blue-green frequencies being least affected by absorption in clean water, and giving high resolution but very limited range.
 Magnetic field variations are not limited by penetration but have extremely low resolution and weak field strength, and sensors are limited to detecting the presence of a magnetic anomaly.

 Echo sounders

 Single and multi-beam echo sounders are a type of sonar that can measure the bottom profile along the track of the ship.
 It is usual for single beam echo sounders to be permanently installed on a ship with the transducer arrays mounted through the hull.
 Multi-beam systems may be permanent or portable and mounted over the side or towed.
 Resolution depends on frequency and height above the bottom, depth range depends to some extent on frequency, and accuracy depends on the accuracy of positional data for the transducers.
 Sonar searches generally rely on expert human interpretation of a computer generated image of the bottom topography to detect and identify a target.